Reserve sites explained

 Reserve sites are pieces of land not in the Green Belt at the edges of towns and villages that have previously been identified to help us cater for future growth.
 They are 'greenfield sites' which means they haven't been built on before.

-Our Cabinet decided late last year to release the reserve sites to help provide space for new homes and other development.
+Our Cabinet decided in 2014 to release the reserve sites to help provide space for new homes and other development.
 Following this decision, a range of work is underway to help determine how these sites should be brought forward.
 This includes the setting up of liaison groups for the sites as well as a period of public engagement and consultation.

 Public workshops January to March 2015